Camping Food Ideas – No Refrigeration Required!

 10. Bagels

-Bagels are the ultimate no-refrigeration food for campers.
-They’re delicious on their own or combined with many of the other items on our list like fruit, jams, honey, or peanut butter.
-Turn them into sandwiches or dip them into stews and chili, the possibilities are endless!
+Bagels are an excellent no-refrigeration option for campers.
+Enjoy them on their own or pair them with some of the other items on our list like fruit, jams, honey, or peanut butter.
+Turn them into sandwiches or dip them into stews or chili for a versatile camping meal.

 bagel